-Section 10.
+Section 9.
 Notification.
-An employee who is ill and unable to report to work shall make a reasonable effort to notify his/her supervisor/manager as soon as the employee becomes aware that they will be unable to perform their assigned duties.
-Whenever possible, employees shall give two hours notice that they will be unable to perform their duties.
-In the event illness or an emergency prevents the employee from such notification, the County may require written explanation of the failure to report in a timely manner.
+An employee who is ill and unable to report to work shall make a reasonable effort to notify-his/her\their\department\supervisor or designee as soon as the employee becomes aware that they will be unable to perform their assigned duties.
+Whenever possible, such notice should be at least within sixty (60) minutes before-his/her\the employee's reporting time.
+Employees at twenty-four (24)-hour facilities shall give two (2) hours' notice that they will be unable to perform their duties.
+In the event illness or an emergency prevents the employee from such notification, the Employer may require written explanation of the failure to report in a timely manner.
 It shall be the responsibility of management to make the facilities or staff available to accomplish this notification.
-In case of a continuing illness, the County may require the employee to keep the supervisor/manager advised of his/her inability to report to work on a daily basis.
-Whenever an illness requires the employee's absence in excess of five (5) working days, he/she shall make every reasonable attempt to notify the County as soon as possible.
+In case of a continuing illness, the Employer may require the employee to keep the department supervisor or designee advised of his/her\the employee's inability to report to work on a daily basis.

+Whenever an illness requires the employee's absence in excess of five (5) working days, he/she the employee shall make every reasonable attempt to notify the Employer as soon as possible.

+Section 10.
+Separation.
+No compensation for accrued sick leave shall be allowed for any employee when he/she the employee is separated from county service.

 Section 11.
-Separation.
-No compensation for accrued sick leave shall be allowed for any employee when he/she is separated from County service.

-Section 12.
 Protected Leave.
-Protected leave is available for qualifying employees in the form of family, medical, domestic violence, and military leave in conformance with the Family Medical Leave Act (FMLA), Oregon Family Medical Leave Act (OFLA), Oregon Victims of Certain Crimes Leave Act (OVCCLA), and Oregon Military Family Leave Act (OMFLA).
+Employees who meet the requirements, may be eligible for protected leave in the form of family, medical, domestic violence, and military leave in conformance with the Family Medical Leave Act (FMLA), Oregon Family Medical Leave Act (OFLA), Oregon Victims of Certain Crimes Leave Act (OVCCLA), and Oregon Military Family Leave Act (OMFLA).